Shadey/yalcd/README.md

-# Yalcd - Yet Another Lainchan Downloader
+# Yalcd - Yet Another Lainchan Downloader Clojure edition

 Downloads a lainchan thread to a folder